rebecavalverde/help-docs/docs/en/policies/index.md

 ### User content and ownership

-We do not claim ownership in your User Content, check out the complete information [in our Individual Terms ("Your Content")](/help/en/policies/terms-of-service-individual.html#10-your-content) and [Education terms ("Your Content")](/help/en/policies/terms-of-service-education.html#8-your-content).
+We do not claim ownership over your User Content, check out the complete information [in our Individual Terms ("Your Content")](/help/en/policies/terms-of-service-individual.html#10-your-content) and [Education terms ("Your Content")](/help/en/policies/terms-of-service-education.html#8-your-content).